 The similarities between babies and puppies are endless.
 They have round bellies, adorable tiny features, and most of all, they love to get into everything!
-Here are some basics to start you and your puppy off on the right paw.
+Here are some basics to start you and your puppy off on the right paw, and if you want to know more, you can check our different ways on how to puppy proof an apartment.

 - Keep your floors clean: Without hands to grasp, dogs use their mouths to investigate the world around them.
 This means anything left on the floor is at risk of being chewed.
 To ensure your pup doesn’t get hurt or ruin something of value, move everything off the floor and out of reach.